intrip/laravel-authentication-acl/README.md

  - Infinite custom profile fields!
  - Allow connection to a custom database other then laravel default
  - Create custom menu items with configurable permissions
+ - Can handle permission on custom user routes
  - Have two login forms: admin area and user area
  - Many usable hasing algorithms sha256, md5 etc...
  - Laravel4 based and easy to integrate in any Laravel application